Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Proofs for generalized optimistic method

 The first two bracketed terms in \eqref{eq:GOMD_key} resemble the Lyapunov function defined in \eqref{eq:def_Lyapunov}, and now we upper bound the remaining terms.
-By the generalized Cauchy-Schwarz inequality, the condition \eqref{eq:stepsize_upper_bound}, Young's inequality and the strong convexity of $\Phi$, we have
+By the generalized Cauchy-Schwarz inequality, the condition in \eqref{eq:stepsize_upper_bound} and Young's inequality, we have